Tetanus, Diphtheria, Pertussis/Whooping Cough (Tdap, DTaP & Td)

 - Adolescents who have already gotten a booster dose of Td are encouraged to get a dose of Tdap as well, for protection against pertussis.

 - Adolescents who did not get all their scheduled doses of DTaP or DTP as children should complete the series using a combination of Td and Tdap.

 All adults aged 19 and older should get a booster dose of Td every 10 years.
 Tdap should be substituted for Td (Tetanus Booster) for the next dose among people with the following characteristics:

 - All adults who have never gotten Tdap

-- All adults who expect to have close contact with an infant younger than 12 months of age (including women who may become pregnant)
+- All adults who expect to have close contact with an infant younger than 12 months of age

 - Healthcare workers who have direct contact in hospitals or clinics